iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

-## chain/exportChainStream
+## <GithubCodeLink link="chain/exportChain" /> chain/exportChainStream

-Exports the chain as a stream with an optional sequence range
+Exports the chain as a stream of blocks.

+If the start and stop sequences are provided, only the blocks between the start and stop will be returned.

 #### Request